 People with compulsive overeating typically eat excessive amounts of food—but not because they’re hungry.
 Instead, they eat to feel better, to feel happy.
 The opposite happens.
 They feel a loss of control, as if they have no willpower.
 And the eating begins again.
 If you or your loved one compulsively overeat, we can help.
-Call 1-888-EMILY-77 (1-888-364-5977) or send a request to schedule an eating disorder assessment today.
+Call 1-888-364-5977 or request an eating disorder assessment today.

 Compulsive Overeating Is Not About Hunger

 The Complexity Of Compulsive Overeating Adds Health Risks

 People with compulsive overeating may sometimes eat in binges, but they may also engage in “grazing” behavior, picking at food throughout the day.
 They may excessively dwell on thoughts about food, sometimes secretly fantasizing about eating and contriving ways to eat alone.